NearHuscarl/BotExtended/README.md

 ## Script Commands

 BotExtended can be played using the default settings without you having to touch the command line.
-But if you want to further customize or break stuff, this section is for you.
+But if you want to customize or try out different bots, weapons or factions, this section is for you.

+By default, the game spawns a random faction (See the faction list [here](#list-of-factions)) in team 4 in every match.

 All of the commands start with `/botextended` or `/be`.
 Some commands may require one or more arguments.